 It’s a lovely feeling when you set a six week goal and achieve it!

 If you are inspired by these tales of weight loss and increased body confidence, then why don’t you head over to Thinking Slimmer and read their free weight loss ebook.
-If you fancy, it you could pick up a Slimpod for yourself.
+If you fancy it, you could pick up a Slimpod for yourself, or if you are reading this in October 2018, then win one here.

 It would be lovely to see a few of you in Slimpod Club – if you do buy a pod as a result of seeing this article, please come and say hello to me in Slimpod Club and I’ll happily be your personal weight loss buddy.